 Why does my baby cluster feed?

 Cluster feeding is very normal and something that all babies go through at some point.
 Infants may cluster feed in the evenings, before bedtime, and during times of growth spurts and developmental leaps.

-There are two main theories as to why cluster feeding happens in the evenings:
+There are two main theories as to why cluster feeding happens more in the evenings:

-1) Milk Flow.
+1) Hormone changes and milk flow.
 We know that our milk-making hormones are higher in the morning and lower in the evening.
 There is also some thought that milk flow is slower later in the day.
 Slow flow at the breast can be very frustrating for babies, particularly younger infants.

 2) Overstimulation.
 Some medical professionals think that because of the infant’s immature nervous system, fussiness in the evening may be due to your baby being overwhelmed from the day’s activities.

 Cluster feeding can be frustrating but be reassured that this behavior is Normal

 It is not uncommon for Cluster feeding to cause frustration for breastfeeding others and can often undermine a mother’s confidence, because of the behavior the infant may display during the clustering time.
 Your baby may: